Poisson geometrical aspects of the Tomita-Takesaki modular theory: Introduction

 In Section~\ref{Sect4} we show that the pair consisting of a von Neumann algebra and its commutant leads to some examples of genuine dual pairs in the sense of infinite-dimensional Poisson geometry.
 We also investigate here some basic properties of the expectation maps that later play a key role in the construction of the standard groupoid associated to a von Neumann algebra.

 In Section~\ref{Sect5} we study the natural action of the groupoid of partial isometries $\U(\M)\tto\Ll(\M)$ on the positive cone $\M_*^+$ in the predual, the corresponding momentum map being given by the support projection of normal functionals.
 We call this action the coadjoint action of $\U(\M)\tto\Ll(\M)$ since its restriction to the vertex subgroupoid coresponds to the family of coadjoint actions of the Banach-Lie unitary groups $U(p\M p)$ for arbitrary projections $p\in\Ll(\M)$.
 Specifically, we show that every groupoid orbit has a weakly symplectic structure obtained from symplectic reduction from the Hilbert space~$\H$, which agrees with the Kirillov-Kostant-Souriau construction on unitary \emph{group} orbits, and this leads to Poisson brackets on the partial-isometry \emph{groupoid} orbits (Theorem~\ref{thm:orbit} and Corollary~\ref{cor:orbit}).
-Then, in Subsection~\ref{Subsect5.2} we briefly discuss the special properties of $\M$ are encoded in these groupoid obits.
+Then, in Subsection~\ref{Subsect5.2} we briefly discuss the special properties of $\M$ encoded in these groupoid orbits, with emphasis on type~III$_1$ (Proposition~\ref{III1}).

 In Section~\ref{Sect6} we define the standard groupoid $\H\tto\M_*^+$ associated to any standard form $(\M,\H,J,\P)$ of a von Neumann algebra~$\M$ and we describe a few other realizations of that groupoid (Theorem~\ref{thm:53} and Proposition~\ref{531}).
 We further construct the natural foliation $\widetilde{\H}$, of the Hilbert space~$\H$, whose leaves are Banach manifolds which are weakly immersed into~$\H$ and whose underlying sets are the total spaces of the transitive subgroupoids of $\H\tto\M_*^+$ (Theorem~\ref{grpd_act}).
 This construction turns the standard groupoid $\H\tto\M_*^+$ into the Banach-Lie groupoid $\widetilde{\H}\tto\M_*^+$.
-Furthermore we endow that Banach-Lie grouoid with a presymplectic structure $\widetilde{\bomega}\in\Omega^2(\widetilde{\H})$ coming from the symplectic structure of the Hilbert space~$\H$, and one of the key technical results that we obtain is that $\widetilde{\bomega}$ is multiplicative, in the usual sense from finite-dimensional presymplectic groupoid theory (Proposition~\ref{graph}).
-This property allows us to recover several features of presymplectic groupoids in our present infinite-dimensional setting.
+Furthermore we endow that Banach-Lie grouoid with a presymplectic 2-form $\widetilde{\bomega}\in\Omega^2(\widetilde{\H})$ coming from the symplectic structure of the Hilbert space~$\H$, and one of the key technical results that we obtain is that $\widetilde{\bomega}$ is multiplicative, in the usual sense from finite-dimensional Lie groupoid theory (Proposition~\ref{graph}).
+This property allows us to recover several features of multiplicative presymplectic forms in our present infinite-dimensional setting.
 (See for instance Propositions \ref{SQ6} and~\ref{Prop}.)